nycmeshnet/nycmesh.net/content/network-status.md

 2021-10-14

+5:05pm Supernode 1 is back to normal operation

 4:30pm Supernode 1 is experiencing problems affecting large parts of the Mesh.
 We are looking into this now.

 2021-10-04